watson-developer-cloud/assistant-web-chat-service-desk-starter/src/Enghouse/readme.md

 1. Configure Chat routing in EI **CCaaS** tenant with desired Queue and Skills.
 2. Configure CustomChat "widget" and copy its URL used to control the Live Agent interaction specific to your needs, and a "WA" URL to access the WA integration from EI **CCaaS**.
 3. When using the CCaaS integration HTML, the "widget" URL is required to be passed either as the *ccURL* parameter to the "WA" URL, or as a variable in the WA Dialog called *CCURL*.
 The "WA" URL must also include parameters to utilise your Assistant's *integrationID*, *region*, and *serviceInstanceID*.
 If using your own HTML you can hard-code the required parameters, or obtain the values via some alternative method to suit your preference.
+4. By default the name presented to the contact-centre is the Watson user_id - this display name can be changed in the Flow by setting variables (case of names ignored) as per [Dialog example](./VG_TravelDemo-dialog.json), i.e.
+- firstName - if this is set without lastName, this is the display name
+- lastName - if the firstName is also set, the display name is firstName and lastName (with a space between)
+- userId - if the firstName is not set this may set the display name

 ## Example